Best Adaptogens and How They Can Help

 Rhodiola, also called golden root, grows in wild arctic regions around the world.
 This useful, somewhat bitter-tasting herb can be eaten raw or cooked, thrown into salads, and even distilled into vodka.

-Russians and Scandanavians will often use Rhodiola to fight the depression that can come on in cold climates and the stresses associated with it.
+Russians and Scandinavians will often use Rhodiola to fight the depression that can come on in cold climates and the stresses associated with it.
 In addition, Rhodiola can be used to aid with physical endurance, giving some resistance to high-altitude sickness.

 How to Find Adaptogens